bengrunfeld/study-notes/cheesemaking/3_cheesemaking_process.md

 Washed curd cheese has a portion of the whey removed during the cook phase.
 The same, or a lesser, volume of water is then added back into the vat.
 When whey is removed, a good portion of milk sugar is also removed, giving the starter bacteria a little less nourishment, thus slowing their growth and acid production.
 This lowered acid production helps the curd retain calcium, which will lead to a more pliable texture in the finished cheese.

 When water is added back into the vat, it keeps the volume of liquid the same so the curds can still move freely during stirring.
-It also allows more water to be absorbed into the crds (especially cool water added to warm curds), leading to higher moisture cheese.
+It also allows more water to be absorbed into the curds (especially cool water added to warm curds), leading to higher moisture cheese.
 It can also help moderate the cooking of the curd.

 In general only 25% to 30% of the whey should ever be removed.